 County Kerry is home to breathtaking landscapes beyond the famous Dingle Peninsula and Ring of Kerry.
 Explore the stunning Gap of Dunloe, a glacial valley with dramatic mountain scenery, winding roads, and picturesque lakes best experienced by hiking, cycling, or a traditional jaunting car ride.
 Visit the charming town of Kenmare, known for its colorful streets, artisan shops, and fantastic seafood restaurants.
 For a more off-the-beaten-path adventure, head to Valentia Island, where you can discover ancient tetrapod footprints, visit the Skellig Experience Centre, and take in sweeping coastal views.
 And don’t forget about Killarney National Park.
 There is so much to see and do in County Kerry.
 We only had 2 nights here, but could have easily used more time.

 On your final day, take in any last-minute sights, enjoy a leisurely breakfast, and reminisce about your incredible journey through Ireland.
-Whether you fell in love with the charm of Galway Ireland where to stay, were mesmerized by Kylemore Castle Ireland, or were captivated by the beauty of the Dingle Peninsula Drive, this 1 week itinerary to Ireland guide has taken you through the very best of this magical country.
+Whether you fell in love with the charm of Galway Ireland where to stay, were mesmerized by Kylemore Castle Ireland, or were captivated by the beauty of the Dingle Peninsula Drive, this 7 day itinerary to Ireland guide has taken you through the very best of this magical country.
 Until next time, Ireland!

-Final Thoughts & Travel Tips for this 7 Days in Ireland
+Final Thoughts & Travel Tips for this 7 Days in Ireland Road Trip Guide

-This itinerary is designed for travelers who want a mix of adventure, history, and stunning landscapes.
+This Ireland self-drive itinerary is designed for travelers who want a mix of adventure, history, and stunning landscapes.
 Renting a car will give you the flexibility to explore at your own pace, and staying in a mix of castle hotels, boutique inns, and charming guesthouses will add a special touch to your trip.
 Whether it’s your first visit or a return journey, Ireland’s beauty and warm hospitality will leave you longing for more.
 Safe travels, and enjoy your unforgettable Irish road trip!

 10 Responses

-1. Loved the itinerary, however, this is our 1st trip to Ireland and we would like to explore the northern border part of the country.
+Loved the itinerary, however, this is our 1st trip to Ireland and we would like to explore the northern border part of the country.
 Flying into Dublin and flying out of Dublin 8 days later.

 Any chance you might have an itinerary for that region?

-1. Unfortunately, not yet.
+Unfortunately, not yet.
 I will be exploring Northern Ireland in the fall, so I will have one in several months.
 I never like to put out itineraries, unless I’ve personally been there, so stay tuned!

-2. This itinerary is perfect for anyone wanting to immerse themselves in Ireland’s natural beauty and culture.
+This itinerary is perfect for anyone wanting to immerse themselves in Ireland’s natural beauty and culture.
 You’ve provided a well-rounded mix of iconic sites and hidden gems, making it ideal for both first-time visitors and repeat travelers!